Consulting Manufacturers, Suppliers, and Subject Matter Experts

 |---|---|---|

-Manufacturer instructions are not optional field suggestions.
-If the site wants to use equipment outside the manual, the CHST should require written approval from the manufacturer or a qualified person with authority to make that determination.
+Manufacturer instructions are not optional suggestions.
+To use equipment outside the manual, require written approval from the manufacturer or a qualified person with authority to make that determination.
 Improvised modifications can void ratings and create hidden failures.

-Subject matter experts are needed for specialized hazards.
-An industrial hygienist may evaluate airborne exposure and sampling strategy.
-A structural engineer may assess temporary support.
-A safety professional with crane expertise may review lift planning.
-A medical provider may advise on fitness-for-duty processes while preserving confidentiality.
-A competent person may inspect excavations, scaffolds, or fall protection systems where the regulation requires that role.
+SMEs cover specialized hazards: an industrial hygienist evaluates airborne exposure and sampling strategy; a structural engineer assesses temporary support; a crane SME reviews lift planning; a medical provider advises on fitness-for-duty while preserving confidentiality; a competent person inspects excavations, scaffolds, or fall-protection systems where the regulation names that role.

-The CHST should clarify the question before consulting.
-Instead of asking, "Is this okay?" ask, "Can this anchor support the intended fall arrest load for this configuration?" or "What respirator and cartridge are appropriate for this product at expected exposure levels?"
-Clear questions produce useful guidance.
+Clarify the question before consulting.
+Instead of "Is this okay?" ask, "Can this anchor support the intended fall-arrest load for this configuration?" or "What respirator and cartridge are appropriate for this product at the expected exposure?"
+Precise questions produce usable guidance.

 A crew wants to drill extra holes in a manufactured guardrail base to fit an unusual deck condition.
 What should the CHST recommend?